bialas0/TextEffects/README.md

 {
     "1.
 Hello World!",
     "2.
 This is a list!",
     "3.
-It is typed by each line!",
-    "Goodbye for now..."
+It is typed by each letter and then line!", "Goodbye for now..."
 };
-Typewriter.Typelist('w', myList, 75);
+Typewriter.Type(myList, 75);
 ```
 ### Output -
 ```
 1. Hello World!
 2. This is a list!
-3. It is typed by each line!
+3. It is typed by each letter and then line!
 Goodbye for now...
 ```
 ### Example 004